 Is parking available at the halls?

-The Cornwell Centre and Springfield School have car parks.
+The Cornwell Centre, ST Michael's Church Hall and Springfield School have car parks.

 At the Methodist Church hall there is a Pay and Display car park opposite (behind the Co-op).
 Could I please ask you not to park in the church car park.